Keilor East railway station: History

-Services and platforms
+Platforms and services

 The station will be situated along the Melbourne Airport rail link, as part of two planned stations along the line.
 Trains will run from Melbourne Airport to Keilor East before continuing to Sunshine, through the Metro Tunnel and then along the Pakenham/Cranbourne lines.
 Services are planned to run every ten minutes all-day.

 Trains will take 6 minutes to travel to Melbourne Airport, 8 minutes to Sunshine, and 27 minutes to the Melbourne CBD.